jeremytammik/tbc/a/1896_stirrup_constraint.md

 RebarShapeDrivenAccessor comes from Rebar.GetShapeDrivenAccessor and is specific to shape driven rebar.

 I'm not sure this algorithm always gets it right (from UI experience with it) and there is an element of rationalisation of free end dimensions that need to be applied afterwards.
-Perhaps sometimes it can't be placed at all and perhaps sometimes when you increse bar diameter the shape can't be made (after placing a smaller bar diameter size), i.e., due to incresing bending diameter reducing distance between straights.
+Perhaps sometimes it can't be placed at all, and perhaps sometimes when you increase the bar diameter the shape can't be made (after placing a smaller bar diameter size), i.e., due to the larger bending diameter reducing the distance between straights.

 **Response:** I tried the `ScaleToBox` method that you suggested as shown in the code snippet below: